CCRI-Cyberknights/comms/USER_GUIDE.md

 #### Adding Multiple Rows
 - Click "Add Row" button to insert a new row anywhere
-- Or start typing in the last row to automatically add one
+- Or press Enter in the last row to automatically add one

 ## ✉️ Creating Messages